Your car, your motorcycle, and your bicycle all have monetary value.

 - Reimburse you for the cash value of the car if it cannot be fully repaired

 - Pay you for the loss of its use while you are without it

 If your car was involved in an accident by someone else’s negligence, the at-fault driver has to compensate you for the repairs, pay you or provide you a rental car for the time you are unable to use it, and/or pay you the cash value of your car.

 Aside from getting immediate medical attention after an accident, one of your first priorities is to assess the damage on your car.

-A strong way to prove your property damage claim is to take photos of the car on the scene of the accident.
-Photos show the actual damage on your car and indicate whether airbags had gone off, show any broken glass and other damaged car parts.
+A strong way to prove your property damage claim is to take photos of the car at the scene of the accident.
+Photos show the actual damage on your car and indicate whether airbags had gone off and show any broken glass and other damaged car parts.

 Determine whether you can still drive the car after the accident.
 Is the car damaged badly enough that it is undrivable?
 Does it need to be towed to an auto body shop?

 Fortunately, you can get your car repaired anywhere you want provided they are licensed and that their work is guaranteed for 90 days—and the insurer will stand behind the repair shop’s guarantee.
 If you don’t know which body shop to use, you can also request the insurer recommend a qualified repair shop convenient to your location.